 Toxic Shame Creates Blame

 We cannot take responsibility and, therefore, we blame instead.
-We blame how we feel on others – ‘You made me think, feel or do…’, which happens a lot in relationships.
+We blame how we feel on others – ‘You made me think, feel or do…’, which often happens in relationships.
 We also blame ourselves a lot for the shame.
-Phrases that indeed indicate toxic shame are ‘should’ and ‘could’ – ‘I should have known’ or ‘I could have done this instead.’
+Phrases indicating toxic shame are ‘should’ and ‘could’ – ‘I should have known’ or ‘I could have done this instead.’
 This simply isn’t true – in every moment, you are doing the best you can with the knowledge you have, and as you gain more knowledge, you can make different decisions – you are not to blame.

 Toxic Shame Requires Secrecy